-The Administrator was authorized to deliver an aggregate of 8,096,209 shares under the Plan as of the original date of the Plan.
+The Administrator was authorized to deliver an aggregate of 8,096,209 shares (calculated on shares prior to the reverse stock split on July 18, 2024) under the Plan as of the original date of the Plan.
+The total number of shares authorized for issuance under the Plan was increased to 25,000,000 shares (calculated on shares prior to the reverse stock split on July 18, 2024), which was adjusted to 694,445 shares following the reverse stock split.
 The total number of shares reserved and that may be issued automatically increases on the first trading day of each calendar year by 3% of the total number of outstanding common stock on the last day of the prior calendar year.
-The number of reserved shares has thus increased to 12,973,853 as of April 29, 2024.
+The number of reserved shares has thus increased to 987,301 as of April 11, 2025.
 The maximum number of shares during any fiscal year to any non-employee director, taken together with any cash fees paid to such director, shall not exceed \$500,000 of value.
 Shares subject to an award that are forfeited, canceled, settled or otherwise terminated without distribution are deemed to be available for awards.